ionStici/react/mds/nextjs/nextjs-intro.md

 ### Interactivity and Hydration

 Even in SSR, the client typically downloads and executes a JavaScript bundle.
 This leads to a process called **hydration**, where static HTML becomes interactive by adding JavaScript functionality.

+In SSR, after the generated webpage is sent and rendered on the client so that the first content paint happens, the React bundle is downloaded as well to hydrate the static webpage.
+In this process, the React will build back the component tree on the client and will compare it to the actual server-side rendered DOM that's currently on the page, and if it match then react will simply adopt the existing DOM, and attach all event handlers and file off existing effects.
+So instead of creating brand new DOM elements, which can take a long time, in hydration, react simply attempts to adopt the already existing DOM.
+After this process finishes, the page becomes interactive.

+**Common Hydration Errors:** incorrect HTML element nesting, rendering different data on the server and on the client, using browser-only APIs like window or localStorage, incorrect use of side effect, etc.